publicimageltd/org-roam-dashboard/README.md

 string plus some additional information (i.e. about the section in which this erronous call had happened) will be inserted in a special error log buffer, which pops up.

+# Additional informations

+## Sticky pages

+The first section shows pages marked as sticky.
+Thus you can mark some pages as common entry points for your research.
+A natural sticky page would be the index file.

+A page can be marked as 'sticky' by adding the tag 'Dashboard'.
+The tag can be customized by changing the value of `org-roam-dashboard-sticky-tag`.
+Sticky pages will be displayed in the list until the tag is removed again.